K

 Cute Kuvasz dog playing in the water in the summer.

 Owners will need to exercise patience and consistency in their training methods to overcome the breed’s natural tendency to act on its own.
-There is unfortunately no easy way around this and early training is an absolute necessity with this breed.
+There is, unfortunately, no easy way around this, and early training is an absolute necessity with this breed.
 If you’re struggling to get a handle on the training process, then you might want to enlist the help of someone who really understands a dog like the Kuvasz.

 Exercise

-Given its enormous strength and power, it’s no surprise these big dogs need a lot of daily exercise to maintain proper physical health.
+Given its enormous strength and power, it’s no surprise that these big dogs need a lot of daily exercise to maintain proper physical health.
 Owners should ideally have a fenced yard to give them plenty of space for free roaming.
 They’re also good at sports, fetching, and agility challenges.

 Puppies